Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

     INSERT d INTO SampleCargoAppInputTable
 ```

+1. Click **Run Query** to add the five weight records to the collection.
+1. Return to the stream tab or window and view the results.

     The stream worker pulls the weight information and sends it to the stream.
 In the stream console, you will see results similar to the following:

 ```sql
 [2021-08-27T14:12:15.795Z] {"weight":1}